Virginia parents blast school board over graphic books, critical race theory: 'Pretty despicable'

 Virginia parents rip Loudoun County school board over 'pornographic' books

-Loudoun County, Virginia parents Elizabeth Perrin and Joe Mobley on "Fox & Friends First" blasted a graphic book that was being taught to children at their school.
+Loudoun County, Va., parents Elizabeth Perrin and Joe Mobley on "Fox & Friends First" blasted a graphic book that was being taught to children at their school.

 "It is just like it sounds, it’s pretty despicable," Mobley told Fox News.